Vietnam.vn - Nền tảng quảng bá Việt Nam

 The foundation of light-free factories is a system of robots and modern machinery, capable of performing assembly and product inspection processes... jobs previously performed by humans.

-These robotic systems are equipped with modern sensors to operate without light and an artificial intelligence system that acts as a "brain" to help them operate most accurately, automatically adjusting the production line accordingly without human intervention.
+These robotic systems are equipped with modern sensors to operate without light and an artificial intelligence system that acts as the "brain" to help them operate most accurately, automatically adjusting the production line accordingly without human intervention.

 AI systems can also help quickly detect defective products during the production process so that appropriate solutions can be found.
 According to reports, some factories without lights can produce 99.99% of products that meet standards because the machinery has been optimized to eliminate human errors.

-The dark operation of a factory without lights (Video: Weibo).
+The dark operation of a factory without lights ( Video : Weibo).

 The huge advantage of factories without lights